isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Updates.md

 Try out the quiz on the ✨[QUIZZES](https://childrenandteens.nlb.gov.sg/events/bookbugsr/quiz/)✨ tab today!

+Points earned from the online quizzes will be credited within 5 working days after the end of each month’s quiz period.
+(E.g. for the quiz in March 2022, points will be credited by 7 April 2022, 2359 hours.)

-Check out the [terms and conditions](https://childrenandteens.nlb.gov.sg/bookbusgr/termsandconditions) for our quizzes here.
+Check out the rest of the [terms and conditions](https://childrenandteens.nlb.gov.sg/bookbusgr/termsandconditions) for our quizzes here.

 #### 8 March 2022